James Williamson, 1st Baron Ashton: Political career and peerage

 In 1920, Lord Ashton was made Constable of Lancaster Castle for life.
 He was also Deputy Lieutenant of Lancashire and was elected as president of the Lancashire County Cricket Club in 1927.

 In later years, he became a virtual social recluse, although still running his business interests.
 He divided his time between Ashton Park and Ryelands House, his other home in Lancaster.
 Ryelands became packed with stacks of newspapers and magazines that reportedly reached the ceiling.

 When in London, he refused to stay at his townhouse, Alford House, instead staying at a hotel.
 He would not go to social events or pay social calls, and refused to see anyone who had not made an appointment to see him.
-He even refused to meet a journalist from South America who had traveled to interview him but had mistakenly not arranged the appointment in advance.
+He even refused to meet a journalist from South America who had travelled to interview him but had mistakenly not arranged the appointment in advance.

 Marriage and issue

 He married three times, firstly to Margaret Gatey in 1869, with whom he had two daughters: